 Match the cookie cutter with the holiday!

 Have some fun and match the pie top with an upcoming holiday.
 Use a cookie cutter, or free hand some designs.
-For example, an assortment of starts would look great on the Fourth of July.
+For example, an assortment of stars would look great on the Fourth of July.
 Christmas trees at Christmas time — you get the idea!
 The cut outs give an open feel to the pie.
 And, we actually think this pie tastes better without the heavier full top crust.
 It’s lighter, prettier, more delicious, and it lets the berry flavor shine.

 So, are you ready to try it?
 We love slab pies, and this triple berry slab pie is a winner!
 Try it now.
 Try it later.
 Or, even better, try it now and later!